Close Menu

 To qualify for SSDI, you must have earned enough “work credits” to qualify.
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
 The amount of work credits you will need will depend on how old you are when you apply.
 If you haven’t earned enough work credits for your age at the time you apply, then you can only file for Supplemental Security Income benefits.

-SSDI benefits come with Medicare.
-Learn about information about Medicare benefits.
+SSDI benefits come with Medicare benefits.
+Review information about Medicare benefits.

 Supplemental Security Income (SSI):